lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 ## 7. SRP: The Single Responsility Principle.

+* A _function_ should do one, and only one, thing.
+We use that principle when we are refactoring large funcitons into smaller functions; we use it at the lowest levels.
+But it is not one of the SOLID principles -it is not the SRP.
+* Historycally, the SRP has been described as follows:
+> A module should have one, and only one, reason to change.

+* However, the SRP principle actually is:
+> A module should be responsible to one, and only one, actor.

+* To understand this principle, we can look at the symptoms of violating it.

+### Symptom 1: Accidental Duplication.

 ## 8. OCP: The Open-Closed Principle.

 ## 9. LSP: The Liskov Substitution Principle.